 It’s hard to find pads in the mountain and impossible to find tampons in Nepal, so bring what you need with you.
 I’m usually a big supporter of Diva cups, but it’s hard to wash them properly on trekking routes.

 Bring hair ties and a lightweight travel hairbrush (or comb).
 Don’t make the mistake of packing a heavy brush.

 Bring a small travel sized bottle of shampoo, conditioner, and shower gel.
 If you bring soap, make sure to have a plastic zip lock bag to store it in after using it.
 I also recommend a nail clipper or nail file.

 Bring a ziplock bag with some powdered detergent in it.
 This is a long trek and you’ll likely want to wash your clothes every so often.
 Try to choose an environmentally friendly detergent.

 Make sure to have copies of all your major documents plus your permits.
 I’d also recommend at least one trekking pole.
 Having one set of hand and toe warmers for the day you go over the pass is also helpful since it’ll be cold in the morning.

-Trekking Pole – I used to hate trekking poles, but now I really love them.
-They really help make the hard days a little bit easier.
-You can rent some in Kathmandu for around $16 but I got this pair on sale for $25 so it was worth the investment to just buy some.
+I used to hate trekking poles, but now I love them.
+They help make the hard days a little bit easier.
+You can rent some in Kathmandu for around $16 but I bought this pair on sale for $25, so it was worth the investment to just buy some.